Welcome to Devereux@Waring

 Kasey is the Lead Teacher of the Devereux@Waring 4th & 5th grade program.
 She holds a Bachelor of Science from Salem State University, majoring in Elementary Education and French, as well as her Initial Massachusetts Teaching Licensure.
 Her focused subjects are math and science.
 Kasey is a certified yoga instructor and herbalist and enjoys bringing these passions into the classroom.
 During her free time, Kasey resets by spending time in nature with her dogs, volunteering at local community gardens, and seeing live music.

 Veyla is the Co-Teacher of our 4th & 5th grade program, a passionate educator, and avid learner.
-Veyla holds a BA in Professional Writing and Political Science from Salem State University.
-Presently, she is completing her Masters in Education at Gordon College.
+Veyla holds a BA in Professional Writing and Political Science from Salem State University and a Masters in Education from Gordon College.
 Before joining the Devereux team, Veyla worked as a fifth grade teacher and writing tutor.
 Veyla loves to read and foster her students’ passion for literature of all sorts.
-She currently resides in Gloucester with her three cats and two dogs.
+She currently resides in Gloucester with her fiance, three cats, two dogs and chickens.
 In her spare time, Veyla enjoys walks in the woods, working in her garden, and exploring a variety of creative outlets.

 Madame Virginie hails from Amiens, France and has been our French Program Director since 2003.
 Educated in France, she has obtained her Montessori licenses for Preschool, Kindergarten, and Lower Elementary in Massachusetts.
 Madame Virginie has created a stimulating curriculum infused with enthusiasm and passion for the French language and culture.
-She currently instructs our preschool immersion class and delivers an all encompassing education to our students in grades K-5.
-Madame Virginie has introduced and coordinates the school's very successful annual participation in the Grand Concours National French Competition.
+In 2017 Madame instituted our wonderful Nursery French Immersion program and now provides French instruction to our students in grades 1-5.
+Madame Virginie also introduced and coordinates the school's very successful annual participation in the Grand Concours National French Competition.

 Devereux@Waring School prides itself on providing an exceptionally high quality educational experience at an extremely competitive cost.
 In addition, we offer a limited number of school scholarships to provide tuition assistance.
-The annual cost is $14,800 for the 2020-21 academic year.
-This amount includes all text books, field trips, French immersion, and all specials taught throughout the school year.
+The annual tuition for the 2023-24 academic year is $16,000.
+This amount includes all text books, field trips, French immersion, healthy snacks and all specials taught throughout the school year.
+You may download application forms here.

 There are two Devereux/Waring Buses.
 The first leaves from 44 Smith Street, Marblehead via Salem with a possible Swampscott stop depending on interest.
 The second leaves from the Kmart Plaza, Newburyport via Ipswich.